CAS blasts Jamaica over sloppy anti-doping procedures

 The Court of Arbitration for Sport (CAS) blasted Jamaican anti-doping officials on Tuesday for the mishandling of a drug test by sprinter Veronica Campbell-Brown that led to a successful appeal of the three-time Olympic gold medallist's two year ban.

-In a scathing 58-page report explaining the decision to uphold Campbell-Brown's appeal, a CAS panel cited errors in the collection and handling of the sprinter's urine sample last year that could have resulted in its contamination, calling into question the entire Jamaican anti-doping operation.
+In a scathing 58-page report explaining the decision to uphold Campbell-Brown's appeal, a CAS panel cited errors in the collection and handling of the sprinter's urine that could have resulted in contamination of the sample, calling into question the entire Jamaican anti-doping operation.

-"In this case, the evidence before the panel establishes that the JAAA (Jamaica Athletic Administrative Association) has persistently failed to comply with the mandatory partial testing," said CAS.

-"Absolutely not," Neita-Headley told Reuters.
-"With a sporting programme like ours, with the success we have attained; we need to have a anti-doping commission that works and that's what we are working at."

-Said Blake: "Many things have changed with JADCO and I'm not going to be supporting taking our testing out of our country and giving it to strangers, certainly not."
+Jamaican athletics, the world's top sprinting power, has been rocked by a disturbing string of doping scandals with eight Jamaicans failing doping tests in 2013.

-But doping concerns in the world's top sprinting nation resurfaced last week when former 100 metres world record holder Powell and Simpson were banned for 18 months by a Jamaican panel after they tested positive for a banned stimulant in 2013.
+Last week former 100 meters world record holder Asafa Powell was banned for 18 months by a Jamaican panel after he tested positive for a banned stimulant in 2013 while his former training partner Sherone Simpson received an 18-month suspension from the same panel for the same substance.

 Both have appealed their suspensions to CAS.